 When you create a blog post (such as in WordPress or TypePad or Blogger), the interface usually asks you to categorize your article, give it some keywords, and write a short summary about the content.
 Here’s that example blog post from above, being entered into the WordPress interface:

-and here’s what all those pieces look like when it’s published on our blog (click here to see it live):
+and here’s what all those pieces look like when it’s published on our blog:

 Notice all the various parts of the post that were pulled from the WordPress interface?